TIBCOSoftware/snappydata/docs/monitoring/metrics.md

     	cp metrics.properties.template metrics.properties

-2. Uncomment the properties of the Sink that you want to enable and provide the necessary property values.
-	For example, for enabling ConsoleSink, you must uncomment the following properties:
+2. Uncomment the properties (remove the #) of the sink that you want to enable and provide the necessary property values.
+For example, for enabling CsvSink, you must uncomment the following properties:

-		#Enable ConsoleSink for all instances by class name
+        # Enable CsvSink for all instances by class name
-		#*.sink.console.class=org.apache.spark.metrics.sink.ConsoleSink
+        *.sink.csv.class=org.apache.spark.metrics.sink.CsvSink

-		# Polling period for the ConsoleSink
+        # Polling period for the CsvSink
-		#*.sink.console.period=10
+        *.sink.csv.period=1

-		# Unit of the polling period for the ConsoleSink
+        # Unit of the polling period for the CsvSink
-		#*.sink.console.unit=seconds
+        *.sink.csv.unit=minutes

+        # Polling directory for CsvSink
+        *.sink.csv.directory=/tmp/

-		# Polling period for the ConsoleSink specific for the master instance
+        # Polling period for the CsvSink specific for the worker instance
-		#master.sink.console.period=15
+        worker.sink.csv.period=10

-		# Unit of the polling period for the ConsoleSink specific for the master instance
+        # Unit of the polling period for the CsvSink specific for the worker instance
-		#master.sink.console.unit=seconds
+        worker.sink.csv.unit=minutes

 3. Start the cluster for the configurations to take effect by executing this command from the TIBCO ComputeDB installation folder:

-		./sbin/snappy-start-all.sh`
+			./sbin/snappy-start-all.sh

 !!!Note